ARTICLE I - Name

-2. Leaders of Interest Groups shall be approved by the Executive Committee.
-Not later than April 30th, established groups shall appoint their leaders for the ensuing year.
-Leaders may not hold office for more than two (2) consecutive years without the consent of the Executive Committee.
-Groups shall report to the Executive Committee through the Interest Group Convenor.
-The Leader shall furnish a list of members of their group to the Interest Group Convenor before November 1st.
+2. Leaders of Interest Groups (Convenors) shall be approved by the Executive Committee.
+Not later than April 30th, established groups shall appoint their convenors for the ensuing year.
+Convenors may continue to hold office for more than two (2) consecutive years without the consent of the Executive Committee.
+Groups shall report to the Executive Committee through the Interest Group Director.
+The convenor shall furnish a list of members of their group to the Interest Group Director before November 1st.

 3. Only members in good standing are eligible to join Interest Groups.
 To be in good standing dues must be paid by November 1st.

 1. The Executive Committee may appoint representatives to other organizations.
 Representatives shall establish, monitor and maintain relationships within the community.
 Such representatives shall report to the-Executive Committee through the President.
 When instructed to do so, they shall vote in accordance with the direction of the Executive Committee.

 1. A Nominations Committee of at least three (3) members, convened by a Past-President and including a member of the previous year's Committee, shall be appointed by the Executive Committee by December 1st.
 The Nominations Committee shall submit a slate of nominations for the Executive Committee at the April meeting of the Club.

 2. Additional nominations, signed by two (2) members of the Club, may be given to the Chair of the Nominations Committee before May 1st.

 3. Each nominee must consent to her nomination.

 1. Election of members of the Executive Committee shall take place at the CFUW/Kanata Annual General Meeting.

 2. Where there is only one nominee for a position, that nominee shall be declared elected.
 When more than one person is nominated for a position, voting shall be by ballot.